favsto/intech-compute-balancing/support/setup/worker/README.md

 ## Assets project

 This project contains all useful assets.
-The Workers Project needs these stuffs to kork as expected.
+The Workers Project needs these stuffs to work as expected.

 ### Google Cloud Storage